WHEN: October 2018

 Goals & Original Site Design Analysis

-that has sold millions of copies of several games including Grim Fandango
+company that has sold millions of copies of several games including Grim

-and Broken Age.
-The Home page is primarily announcements, with several menu
+Fandango and Broken Age.
+The Home page is primarily announcements, with

-tabs at the top indicating different sections of the site.
-Photos of games
+several menu tabs at the top indicating different sections of the site.

 Wireframes / Usability Redesign